t3l3machus/psudohash/README.md

 <img src="https://img.shields.io/badge/Developed%20on-kali%20linux-blueviolet">

 ## Purpose
 Psudohash is a password list generator for orchestrating brute force attacks and cracking hashes.
 It imitates certain password creation patterns commonly used by humans, like substituting a word's letters with symbols or numbers (leet), using char-case variations, adding a common padding before or after the main passphrase and more.
-It is keyword-based and highly customizable. 🎥 -> [Video Presentation](https://www.youtube.com/watch?v=oj3zjApOOGc) Psudohash also features single random password generation, able to generate random passwords in lowercase, uppercase, upper- and lowercase, and numeric, all with the option to add special characters.
+It is keyword-based and highly customizable. 🎥 -> [Video Presentation](https://www.youtube.com/watch?v=oj3zjApOOGc) Psudohash also features single random password generation, able to generate random alphanumeric passwords in lowercase, uppercase, upper- and lowercase, and solely numeric, all with the option to add special characters an at a specified length.

 ## Pentesting Corporate Environments
 System administrators and other employees often use a mutated version of the Company's name to set passwords (e.g. Am@z0n_2022).
 This is commonly the case for network devices (Wi-Fi access points, switches, routers, etc), application or even domain accounts.
 With the most basic options, psudohash can generate a wordlist with all possible mutations of one or multiple keywords, based on common character substitution patterns (customizable), case variations, strings commonly used as padding and more.
 Take a look at the following example: